AndieAtWork/SmallProjects/README.md

 CSS + fontawesome

 # Poison
-(a copy of the original video by Hazbin Hotel done exclusively with js and css.)
+A copy of the original video by Hazbin Hotel done exclusively with js and css (plus a heart, a skull and a pentagram)
 ![](https://andieatwork.files.wordpress.com/2024/03/gif1.gif)

 ![](https://andieatwork.files.wordpress.com/2024/03/gif2.gif)